pagkly/Zed/Investopedia3/Economic Rent.md

 ### Monopoly Rent

-Monopoly rent refers to the situation wherein a [monopoly](https://www.investopedia.com/terms/m/monopoly.asp) producer lacks competition and thus can sell its goods and services at a price far above what the otherwise competitive market price would be; at the expense of consumers.
+Monopoly rent refers to the situation wherein a [[monopoly]](https://www.investopedia.com/terms/m/monopoly.asp) producer lacks competition and thus can sell its goods and services at a price far above what the otherwise competitive market price would be; at the expense of consumers.

 ### Differential Rent

 Differential rent refers to the excess profit that may arise owing to differences in the fertility of the land.
 The surplus that arises due to the difference between the marginal and intramarginal land is the differential rent.
 It is generally accrued under conditions of extensive land cultivation.
-Differential ground rent was first proposed by the classical political economist [David Ricardo](https://www.investopedia.com/terms/d/david-ricardo.asp).
+Differential ground rent was first proposed by the classical political economist [[David Ricardo]](https://www.investopedia.com/terms/d/david-ricardo.asp).